How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Some platforms make it challenging to develop an ongoing relationship with writers, making the process of creating a writer who is an expert in your business more challenging

-- Requires learning a new system to get your writing done
+- This will require learning a new system to get your writing done

 HOW MANY CONTENT WRITERS DO YOU NEED?

-Do you need one writer or multiple writers?
-You may not know the answer to this one yet, but consider the following when determining what the headcount of your writing team should work out to be.
+Before you can decide how to source your writers, it will help to understand the scope of your content needs—do you need one writer or multiple writers?
+You may not know the answer to this one yet, but consider the following when determining what the headcount of your writing team should be.

 Are you most concerned with: